evkx/evkx.github.io/content/models/nissan/ariya/ariya_87kwh_e-4orceplus/_index.md

 ## Drivetrain

-Nissan Ariya 87kWh e-4ORCE+ has an all-wheel drive system supported by two motors, one on each axle.
+Nissan Ariya 87kWh e-4ORCE+ features an all-wheel drive system powered by two motors, one on each axle.
 The motor(s) used are [Wound-Rotor Synchronous Motors](../../../../technology/motors/wrsm/).

 The standard suspension has a fixed height and damping.
 The ground clearance with this suspension is 170 mm.